matham/ceed/doc/source/getting_started.rst

 -------------

-Ceed is a Python based application to help run in-vitro experiments that stimulates brain slices and records their activity.
+Ceed is a Python based application to help run in-vitro experiments that optically stimulates brain slices and records their activity.

 Ceed is the user interface for describing and running the experiments.
 The overall system is described in :ref:`ceed-blueprint`.